-- 1 Domestic and overseas universities
+- (1) Domestic and overseas universities

 - 2 Domestic and overseas 2-year colleges

 - 3 2-year college advanced courses

 - 4 Technical college advanced courses

 - 5 University advanced courses

 - 6 Technical college courses

 - 7 Senior high school advanced courses

 - 8 Vocational school courses extending for 2 years or more

 - 9 Auditing students

-Equivalent courses and maximum transfer credits that can be certified Documents to be submitted Deadline Where to submit Comments GLIP English Foreign Languages Liberal Arts Up to maximum of 60 credits total Application for credit certification Transcript from previous institution Documents explaining course content Graduation certificate or withdrawal certificate Early April See guide for enrollment procedures for specific date and procedures Educational Affairs Division Transfer credits will be evaluated and certified if they are found to be equivalent to TUFS courses.
+Equivalent courses and maximum transfer credits that can be certified GLIP English Foreign Languages Liberal Arts Up to maximum of 60 credits total Documents to be submitted Application for credit certification Transcript from previous institution Documents explaining course content Graduation certificate or withdrawal certificate Deadline Early April See guide for enrollment procedures for specific date and procedures Where to submit Educational Affairs Division Comments Transfer credits will be evaluated and certified if they are found to be equivalent to TUFS courses.
 In the case of technical colleges and vocational schools, only transfer credits for courses that meet university standards will be certified.